-Use of conceptual models to improve understanding of the overall environment and the relationships of its components results in better predictability of the magnitude and certainty of the effects of potential restoration actions, including positive or negative effects that may or may not be anticipated.
+Use of conceptual models to improve understanding of the overall environment and the relationships of its components results in better predictability of the magnitude and certainty of the effects of potential restoration actions, including positive or negative effects that may or may not be anticipated, thereby providing for scientifically defensible courses of action for restoration and/or land and water management.
 Evaluation of potential restoration actions in this conceptual framework also helps to identify important gaps in data or ecological understanding, providing the opportunity for learning.